skaman82/Pocket-Groundstation/README.md

 • (in progress): RSSI-information and DVR-Autostart (only with True-D module with 3.7D firmware)</br>
 </br>

-Many problems to solve!
 If you want to join the project or contribute, you are very welcome to do so!</br>
 I will need any help I can get to solve the things involving coding.</br></br>

 <b>Parts (work in progress):</b></br>